How do I whitelist in Microsoft Defender Advanced Delivery Policy ?

 Troubleshooting

-If, after configuring the safelisting rules in Microsoft Defender as shown in this article, the emails are still being delivered to junk or spam, you may need to safelist by email header, as shown in this article.
+If after configuring the safelisting rules in Microsoft Defender as shown in this article, the emails are still being delivered to junk or spam, you may need to safelist by email header, as shown in Safelisting by Email Header in Exchange 2013, 2016, or Office 365.
 If you use a third-party firewall, such as Proofpoint or Mimecast, the IP address from which the phishing emails come may be rewritten, causing the phishing emails to appear to originate from a different IP address than the one you safelisted.

 Use the scripts below to add or edit phishing simulation Advanced Delivery policies.